 Dear NYU Steinhardt Alumni, Friends, Faculty, Staff, Parents and Students,

-This Board will offer guidance and input to help fulfill our vision of being the leading school in the world devoted to a holistic understanding of, and commitment to, human development across the lifespan.
-These 12 alumni will serve as ambassadors to connect us more broadly with our global alumni community, to reach out to those networks, and support our academic ambitions.
+This Board offers guidance and input to help fulfill our vision of being the leading school in the world devoted to a holistic understanding of, and commitment to, human development across the lifespan.
+These 16 alumni serve as ambassadors to connect us more broadly with our global alumni community, to reach out to those networks, and support our academic ambitions.

-Our Alumni Advisory Board will be a work in progress, as we meet and discuss how best to build on the talents, strengths, and contributions of its members and our overall NYU Steinhardt community.
+Our Alumni Advisory Board is a work in progress, as we meet and discuss how best to build on the talents, strengths, and contributions of its members and our overall NYU Steinhardt community.

 I look forward to sharing news of our work with you in the coming months and years.
 Please check back for periodic updates.